Stop Spam Emails from Your Own Address

 If you notice messages sent to you from your own email address, you're likely the victim of email spoofing.

-📌 Email spoofing is when someone fakes an email address and/or sender name to make the message appear to be from a trusted source like your boss, a family member, a familiar company, or even yourself.
+📌 Email spoofing is when someone fakes an email address and/or sender name to make the message appear to be from a trusted source — your boss, a family member, a familiar company, or even yourself.

 “Criminals count on being able to manipulate you into believing that these spoofed communications are real, which can lead you to download malicious software, send money, or disclose personal, financial, or other sensitive information.”